This group meets monthly on the 3rd Tuesday, in the afternoon, as arranged by the leaders.

 Garden visits occur between May and September, with meetings in the Baptist Church Hall between January and April.

 In October we will meet in Ledbury Baptist Hall at 2 pm for plant swap followed by flower arranging demonstration by Gill Romanowski.

-For a list of trips in 2018 click on the link above.
+For a full list of events in 2019 click on the link above.

 Please note that all trips must be booked and paid for in advance.
 Members will be provided with more detailed information on all meetings via email or phone.